Miista/proposals/README.md

+# This specific branch is not intended to be a PR!

+---

 # Proton programming language proposals

 Here we'll propose and discuss about what should be and what not in the Proton programming language.